karoloortiz/Delphi_Template_Sevice_GUI_Console/README.md

   - support services with custom names
   - support custom service params
   - you can use the application in GUI mode, console mode or as windows service

+  If you need support, add a star to the repository and don't hesitate to contact me at zitrokarol@gmail.com